What Trading Standards Service does

 For business advice regarding Trading Standards legislation, you should visit nibusinessinfo.co.uk.

-For advice on how to ensure you comply with Sale of Goods legislation you should visit the Business Companion website.
-This provides comprehensive guidance for retailers on the law relating to the sale of goods.
+For advice on how to ensure you comply with Consumer Protection legislation you should visit the Business Companion website.
+This provides comprehensive guidance for businesses and individuals that need to know about trading standards and consumer protection legislation.
 Although the references are to the law in England, the law also applies in Northern Ireland.

 If you need further advice, or if you want to discuss a specific issue, please contact us on 0300 123 6262, or e-mail email@example.com